racx/jQTouch/README.md

 jQTouch
 =======

-Create powerful mobile apps with just HTML, CSS, and jQuery.
+Create powerful mobile apps with just HTML, CSS, and jQuery..
 ------------------------------------------------------------

 jQTouch is a jQuery plugin with native animations, automatic navigation, and themes for mobile WebKit browsers like iPhone, Nexus One, and Palm Pre.